 In retrospect, my year has been a learning experience so I’ve categorized it as one of the best/worst years because while I’ve experienced enough things to change my life outlook, I’ve taken away more from those experiences than I could have if I never had to go through them first hand.
 I feel like that’s a good way to start looking at situations we may not necessarily like.
 The things we encounter is not made to break us, but to build our character but while we’re going through something we’re quick to ask “Why me?” or similar questions as if our journey wasn’t meant for us.
 We don’t have control over everything that happens and I think that’s what kills us the most, not being able to control or change the path of certain outcomes but that’s life.
 Things will happen; things will happen that will make us cry, make us upset, make us want to give up.
 It all comes down to how we internalize what we experience, and that’s where the notion of something making or breaking us comes in.

-Some take aways I want to share from this year are things that can be utilized for the years to come.
+Some take aways I want to share from this year are things that can be utilized for the years to come:

 - Do what makes you happy even if that happiness is temporary.
 (We tend to take a lot into consideration when choosing to do something for ourselves, and often times we think of things that aren’t really important such as, what people will think, if we’ll be happy in the long run, and what will happen) While those things are important to take into consideration they also hinder us from taking risk or truly being happy in the moment.
 Sometimes that happiness doesn’t last but being able to experience it is what matters.
-As the saying goes “tis better to have loved and lost, than to never have loved at all.” hint hint, certain things shape the way we handle similar situations in the future if we should ever cross the path again.
+As the saying goes “it’s better to have loved and lost, than to never have loved at all.”
+Certain things shape the way we handle similar situations in the future if we should ever cross the path again.

 - Your mental health is THE MOST important thing.
 (Things will happen that will rock your world and turn it upside down.
 You will be hurt, upset, and unfortunately, sometimes depressed.
 Everything effects your mental health and stability and sometimes you may not notice how much you are effected until you reach a breaking point.
 Don’t overlook your sadness or feelings.
 Don’t be afraid to seek help from your support system or a professional if you get to a point where nothing is working and you constantly feel down and out.)